 - The defendant intended to communicate the threat towards another person who was threatened.

-- The threat was made for the purpose of obtaining something of value for the defendant or another person.
+- The threat was made to obtain something of value for the defendant or another person.

-- The defendant did not reasonably believe that he or she had a right to make threats in order to:
+- The defendant did not reasonably believe that he or she had a right to make threats to:

 - recover property;